 Details of our upcoming events are listed to the left (or below if you are on a mobile device).
-We post them on Eventbrite.
+We post them on Eventbrite (check the left column of this page).
 Here is a small summary, more details be found on eventbrite.

 - Apiary Field Days are held in Spring, Summer, an early autumn in Randwick community centre.
 We demonstrate how to manipulate bees, perform brood and disease check ups, honey harvest, swarm prevention, and winter preparation.
 In any case it replace a full course that has to be done before to acquire a hive It is important to pre-register / book for field days (as numbers in the apiary are limited).

 Note: We are not able to accommodate children under 8 at the apiary field days.
 Children from 9 to 15 years must be supervised by a responsible guardian/adult and have their own protective suit (we don’t have children’s suits to hire at this stage).

 - Monday night meetings: Hold in Waverley Library, Level 1, Theatrette.
 There is the opportunity to catch up with other beekeepers and members over tea and biscuits.
 We usually have a specific topic or presentation for each of the meetings see details below.
 Non-members are more than welcome to come along ($5 for non-members at the door.
 Free: $0 for members).